-This requirement also applies to kitchens, bathrooms and WC cubicles if they rely on natural ventilation (operable parts of windows should be easy to operate); If a kitchen, bathroom or a WC is an internal room it shall have mechanical extract ventilation; If mechanical ventilation is required in a kitchen it shall be capable of three air changes per hour; If mechanical ventilation is required in a bathroom and/or WC it shall be capable of three air changes per hour; A light switch shall activate any mechanical ventilation and the fan shall have a twenty minute overrun when the light is switched off; Double glazed windows should be fitted with trickle vents; The heating shall be sufficient to maintain an internal room temperature of 21 degrees Celsius in the living room and 18 degrees Celsius in the bedrooms, bathroom, kitchen and hallway when the outside temperature is minus 1 degree Celsius; Details for the location of the on/off switch shall be noted and provided to the young people; and The Service Provider shall provide a gas safety certificate and copy of a Gas Safe service agreement (or equivalent) every year.
+This requirement also applies to kitchens, bathrooms and WC cubicles if they rely on natural ventilation (operable parts of windows should be easy to operate);

+- □ If a kitchen, bathroom or a WC is an internal room it shall have mechanical extract ventilation; - □ If mechanical ventilation is required in a kitchen it shall be capable of three air changes per hour; - □ If mechanical ventilation is required in a bathroom and/or WC it shall be capable of three air changes per hour; - □ A light switch shall activate any mechanical ventilation and the fan shall have a twenty minute overrun when the light is switched off; - Double glazed windows should be fitted with trickle vents; - The heating shall be sufficient to maintain an internal room temperature of 21 degrees Celsius in the living room and 18 degrees Celsius in the bedrooms, bathroom, kitchen and hallway when the outside temperature is minus 1 degree Celsius; - Details for the location of the on/off switch shall be noted and provided to the young people; and - The Service Provider shall provide a gas safety certificate and copy of a Gas Safe service agreement (or equivalent) every year.
 A copy of the safety certificate shall be given to the Young Person.
 The Council needs a copy of the gas certificate and the Landlord/Supplier will need to have a gas service contract.
 The tenants need to be provided with the telephone numbers of the gas service company.

-Counc absolu rties with boilers fitted in bedrooms shall not normally be accepted by the cil.
-However, the Nominated Officer of the Council may consent, in their ute discretion, to a boiler being located in a bedroom; such consent shall ught by the Service Provider in advance of the property being offered to buncil. uie Co Julion.
-30 11 Asbestos onverted flats, landlords should have done an asbestos inspection of the on parts and risk assessment.
-If asbestos is detected this needs to be d by an authorised contractor.
-30.12 Electrical Items All properties shall meet the following standards: All and officer at all the control NIOFIO and NADIT at a Control of Control All properties shall have a current NICEIC or NAPIT electrical safety report.
-This report shall have no items marked as requiring urgent attention or investigation; All electrical wiring shall be covered; All surface mounted wiring shall be enclosed in suitable plastic conduit; All Residual Current Device (RCD) consumer units shall be housed in a cupboard, with a childproof latch on the door to prevent access and cables under the meter shall be covered; and
+Properties with boilers fitted in bedrooms shall not normally be accepted by the Council.
+However, the Nominated Officer of the Council may consent, in their absolute discretion, to a boiler being located in a bedroom; such consent shall be sought by the Service Provider in advance of the property being offered to the Council.